Collin van Eijk

-Collin van Eijk (born 29 August 1991) is a Dutch footballer, who plays for Belgian side Eendracht Termien.
+Collin van Eijk (born 29 August 1991) is a Dutch professional footballer who plays as a goalkeeper for RKSV De Ster Stein.

 Club career

 Van Eijk played in the Roda JC youth academy and made his professional debut as a late sub for Mads Junker in the 2010-11 Eredivisie season against FC Twente.
 He then joined MVV Maastricht in summer 2011.
 He later moved abroad to play in Belgium for Spouwen-Mopertingen after spending half a season at Dutch amateur outfit EHC/Heuts.
 He was replaced as Spouwen's first keeper by Tom Grootaers in February 2017 and subsequently left the club.